pittcsc/Documents/Constitution.md

 ## XVI) Supervisors

-A Supervisor is an officer position created by the Executive Board at the request of the Vice President.
+A Supervisor is an officer position created by the Executive Board at the request of the Director of Initiatives.
 Supervisors cannot be members of the Executive Board, and are created and disolved through a simple majority vote of the Executive Board.
 They may perform annual, ad-hoc functions (EX: SteelHacks Director, Recruitment Lead, managers for club projects, etc.) or they may be created to assist or lead tasks not explicitly assigned to a constitutionally defined officer, which need consistent management (EX: Social Media Manager, SCI Ambassador, Alumni Outreach Director, etc.).
 These Supervisors are to be primarily managed and assisted by the Vice President, though other officers may help or work with them when deemed expedient.

 ## XVII) Removal of Officers